 The Whittlefield Primary School, located on Tabor Street, was inspected last February by the council’s food hygiene team, which is undertaking inspections of nearly 1,000 premises in the area.

-Following the inspection, the school was awarded just one out of five stars in the newly-introduce food hygiene rating scheme, a score which puts it into the bottom three per cent of primaries in Burnley.
+Following the inspection, the school was awarded just one out of five stars in the newly-introduced food hygiene rating scheme, a score which puts it into the bottom three per cent of primaries in Burnley.

 The council’s report stated that major improvements needed to be made to the school’s kitchens, which are quite old and in desperate need of an update.
 Another improvement that could help the school improve its rating is better food hygiene training for all staff involved in preparing and serving food.